ancker1/ROVIProjekt/README.md

 <b>Project_WorkCell_Cam</b> contains a workcell with the duck object in the scene.

+<b>Project_WorkCell_Cam_RRT</b> contains a workcell with the cylinder object and a bin around the pick area in the scene.

 <b>ROB</b> contains folders with sources and test for reachability analysis and RRT-connect.
 - Reachability source is located at ROVIProjekt/ROB/Reachability/src/
 - RRT-connect source is located at ROVIProjekt/ROB/rrt_connect/src/